gegelati/gegelati-tutorial/docs/_pages/index.md

 #### TODO #3:
 Instantiate two instances of the `Data::PointerWrapper` class as attributes of the `PendulumWrapper`.
 In the constructor of the `PendulumWrapper`, make these two `Data::PointerWrapper` point to the `angle` and `velocity` attributes of the `pendulum`.
-Then, update the `getDataSources()` to return a vector referring to these two `Data::PointerWrapper`.
+Then, update the `getDataSources()` method to return a vector referring to these two `Data::PointerWrapper`.
 This task requires less than 10 lines of C++ code.

 _C++ tip:_ Pushing a variable `T var` to a `std::vector<std::references_wrapper<T>> vect` is done with a simple call to `vect.push_back(var)`.